 - Website menu bar

 - Email marketing campaigns

 7. Retarget visitors who have already shown interest

-With retargeting, you can reel in potential customers who are already interested in your program.
-This is a proven method of customer acquisition.
+With retargeting, you can reel in potential customers who are already interested in your referral program.
+This is already a proven method of customer acquisition, so why not use it to drive referrals?
 If someone visited your site previously but wasn’t able to sign up for the program, you can reach out to them and remind them to follow through.
 Doing so in a friendly, encouraging way is an effective way to cash in on warm leads.

 With referral software, you can reach these customers through various outlets, thanks to easy customizations.
 For instance, if the customer added something to their cart but never checked out, you can drop them an email with a gentle reminder, or even an additional coupon.
 The same can be done after visiting your referral landing page; automatically shoot a quick message reminding them of available rewards and you can earn new referrals pouring in.

 Brand advocates help you market your brand and your entire referral program.
 By talking up your company, they spread the word about what you do, putting in a good review in the process.
 They can be a great marketing tool to have on your side, and earning them can help your referral program thrive.